-This is Kerala Beefy Curry is one of my favourite curries to make in the slow cooker.
-This curry is fresh, fragrant, and light with thick curry sauce coating the metlingly tender pull apart beef.
-Its easy to make with just 15 minutes of prep and there are no unusual ingredients.
+This Slow Cooker Indian Kerala Style Beef Curry is one of my favorite curries to make because it's fresh, fragrant, light and just as good the next day.
+It has a rich aromatic curry sauce coating the meltingly tender pull apart beef.
+Its easy to make with just 15 minutes of prep and simple ingredients.

 If you love light curries with a gentle spice, my Kerala Fish Curry is a must make.
-It’s sweet, sour and tangy all at once with thick, luscious coconut cream curry covering chunky pieces of firm white fish.
 My Chicken Kerala Curry recipe is also simple and quick with thick creamy sauce and simple ingredients.

-- Its light enough to eat in Summer, and substantial enough to cozy up with in Winter
+- An All Seasons Curry: light enough to eat in Summer, and substantial enough to cozy up with in Winter

 - Easy to adjust the level of heat and spice to your liking